jojo18020/DIFFERENTIALDRIVER/README.md

 Differential Drive Trajectory Tracking – MATLAB + ROS2

 FOR MORE INFORMATION READ THE ROBOT ASSIGNEMENT DOCUMENTATION.
+FOR VIDEOS OF THE SIMULATIONS SEE ATTACHED VIDEO

 This project implements path smoothing, trajectory generation, and feedback control for a TurtleBot3 differential-drive robot in MATLAB with ROS2 integration.
 It converts discrete 2D waypoints into smooth trajectories and makes the robot follow them in simulation.